facelessuser/pymdown-extensions/docs/src/markdown/extensions/highlight.md

 `line_spans`              | string | `#!py3 ''`            | Controls the Pygments option of a similar name.
 If set to a nonempty string, e.g. `foo`, the formatter will wrap each output line in a `#!html <span>` tag with an id of `foo-<code_block_number>-<line_number>`.
 `anchor_linenums`         | bool   | `#!py3 False`         | Enables the Pygments option of a similar name.
 If set to `#!py True`, will wrap line numbers in `#!html <a>` tags.
 Used in combination with `linenums` and `line_anchors`.
 If `line_anchors` is not configured, `__codelineno` will be assumed as the ID prefix.
 `line_anchors`            | bool   | `#!py3 False`         | Controls the Pygments option of a similar name.
 If set to a nonempty string, e.g. `foo`, the formatter will insert an anchor tag with an id (and name) of `foo-<code_block_number>-<line_number>`.

-!!! new "New 6.2"
-    `legacy_no_wrap_code` was added in `6.3`, but is only provided to help transition to the format when using Pygments 2.4+.
-This option will be removed in the future.

 !!! new "New 7.1"
     `linenums_class` was added in `7.1`.